Meet Music Travel Consultants Tour Director Steven BoxJeff Buchanan

 How long have you been a Tour Director for Music Travel Consultants?

-Steve: I am in my third year with Music Travel Consultants.
+Steve: I am in my fifth year with Music Travel Consultants.

 What is your background in music/music education?